 What could be worse than being told you need a root canal?
 It’s enough to make your stomach drop.
 Unfortunately, most people become too scared to follow up with the dentist appointment they need to fix the problem.

-At our dental office in NW Calgary, we’ve heard patients tell us all kinds of myths that scared them into avoiding their root canals for years.
+At our dentist in NW Calgary, we’ve heard patients tell us all kinds of myths that scared them into avoiding their root canals for years.
 The treatment has received undeserved slander and tons of false misconceptions.

 It is time for everyone to put these myths to rest and learn the truth about root canals.